nikp123/xava/README.md

 Because XAVA has a pretty outdated design paradigm, its error messages may appear out of place and convoluting.
-If that's the case you may file an issue where you explain your confusion and I try fixing said issue.
+If that's the case you may file an issue where you explain your confusion and I will try fixing said issue.

 Otherwise, if the issue is of how the program itself performs, (i.e. an actual bug) be SURE that you attach the full log by running XAVA **with**